NeKoRoSYS/NeKoRoSYS/README.md

 <br>

 My profeciency for each category varies but I do have a grasp on their core concepts and essential dos and don'ts.
-I mainly do Unity game development; basic/intermediate frontend webdev via HTML, CSS, and JS; and Arch Linux ricing!
-Though, I have lately been dipping myself into learning C++ for developing a basic 3D game engine.
+I mainly do Unity game development; basic/intermediate-level frontend webdev via HTML, CSS, and JS; and Arch Linux ricing!
+Though, I have lately been dipping myself into learning C++ so I can develop a basic 3D game engine for fun.

 My main goal has always been to upskill myself.
 I'm currently in the pursuit of obtaining certificates (eg. programming languages, DICT/TESDA, HackerRank, AWS/Azure Cloud, CS50, etc.) to solidify my skills so that the Tech Stack above would make more sense.
 At the current state I am in, I possess the practical skills to make projects happen but I still lack the theoretical knowledge and discipline to become more or less a professional.